jsmith3145/CharttingTwitterBot/README.md

 A fun toy example of using ML to find fake technical patterns in stock market data.

-Requirements are the following
+## Requirements are the following:
     1. tensorflow
     2. sklear
     3. numpy
     4. pandas
     5. TwitterAPI

 You must enter in your twitter credentials in twitter_api.py